How Victorian Design is Standing the Test of Time

 How ‘New Victorian’ decor draws on the original style

 Leather or pleather could be used as the upholstery, for example, and so could any textured fabric without replicating to the same extent the buttoned-up or gilded brocades or damasks of nineteenth-century glamour.
-While the original wallpapered look is discretionary, and certainly not to be used all over, New Victorian trends also draw on new neutrals such as dove-grey, blush pink and sage.
+While the original wallpapered look is discretionary, and certainly not to be used all over, New Victorian design also draws on new neutrals such as dove-grey, blush pink and sage.

 As for your floors, the look in the nineteenth century demanded heavily polished true wood floors.
 For a modern twist, imitation wood or any warm flooring will work, with an ornate rug underfoot here and there.
 The devil is in the detail though so what really matters is a touch of decorative edging, skirting and cornices.